mamba2410/picowalker/docs/DESIGN.md

 - 3D printed case

 I would like for multiple types of component to be supported in the future, since some may be easier to get a hold of than others, but for now getting a prototype is the goal.

+## What does the code need to emulate?

+- Mainly the IR comms.
+Want a seamless communication with the games and the walker.
+- Pokemon/items/routes consistency with the games.
+- Minigames and micro-apps.
+- Uh some other stuff that I can't think of right now.

+## WIP: How the program flow should be structured

+- Entry/reset
+	- Device initialisation, back to a known state.
+- Main event loop
+	- Wait for steps/screen timeout/etc
+- Main menu
+	-